BitcoinDesign/Guide/guide/principles/principles.md

 ## Transparency

-> Open-source your products and clearly explain how they work
+> Be open and transparent with how your product works, open-source your code when possible

 While an open and decentralized financial system that lets people connect directly with it is great, it does put a lot of burden on the users to pick a product they trust, and that works for them.
-We can make this easier by freely sharing information about how our products work, what technologies they use and rely on and so forth.
-Let people verify that your claims are true.
+We can make this easier by freely sharing information about how our products work, what technologies they use and rely on.
+Let people verify that your claims are true, ideally by open-sourcing your own code.
 It is also very important to be open about what risks the user might be taking on with self-custody, under which scenarios they might lose access to their funds and best practices for avoiding this.

 **Do**
 - Be open and transparent with how your product works